jqywang/Jeff-reviews/README.md

  **Jeffrey Wang**

- _Bryan Duong for original front end code_

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License

-## Acknowledgments

-* Thank you to BoxLunch for the front end sector of this project